Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 - best practices, git, github

-The school aims to provide training in a range of adnvanced tools.
+The school aims to provide training in a range of advanced tools.
 This year, the focus will be on the following packages:
 - Libra (Akimov)
 - NEXMD (Tretiak)
 - SHARC (Gonzalez, Mai)